ponyspeed888/CCToggleSample/README.md

 	<!--@@endif-->

 Please change the comment start/end depend on your file type.
-Do not add any white space

 To see what are changed for cctoggle in the sample project, search for @@if string in the files

 How to use :

+The development of the package ponyspeed888.MSBuildTasks.ccToggle is paused, due to difficulty in single project
-Install package ponyspeed888.MSBuildTasks.ccToggle, maybe in prerelease version Build the project.
-After the project build, a new folder MyPackageContent will show up Move the file MyPackageContent\Directory.Build.targets to project root Modify Directory.Build.targets to specify files to be processed by ccToggle (ccfiles property) Add cctoggle comment blocks to those files
+     multi-targeting MAUI project type, which is a important use case.
+Sample targets file and dlls should be copied from MyPackageContent in the WpfCore Sample project Move the file MyPackageContent\Directory.Build.targets to project root Modify Directory.Build.targets to specify files to be processed by ccToggle (ccfiles property) Add cctoggle comment blocks to those files
 Set/unset your conditional compilation symbol

+Important note for MAUI project : Because of the multi-targeting natural of MAUI, ccToggle task can not read defined CC symbols, so you have to defined it manually using Const="ANDROID;A;B" task attribute, and set BeforeTargets="BeforeCompile"

 Limitaions :